CrowdStrike/ansible_collection_falcon/README.md

 Offering pre-defined roles tailored for various platforms—including macOS, Linux, and Windows—this collection simplifies the installation, configuration, and removal processes for CrowdStrike's Falcon sensor.

+#### Privilege Escalation Requirements

+When using this collection, it's essential to understand how privilege escalation works.
+While our roles use privilege escalation internally, you must ensure that it is configured on the target hosts.

+> [!IMPORTANT]
+> Do not set `become: true` for the roles.
+Instead, make sure that the target hosts have privilege escalation (sudo/runas) configured and available.
+This will allow our roles to use privilege escalation internally.

 *Please read each role's README to familiarize yourself with the role variables and other requirements.*

 | Role Name | Documentation